The Sam Willows: 2018: I Know, But Where

 On 9 February 2018, the band released two of their singles "Robot" and "Papa Money" simultaneously.
 Both tracks took over local airwaves and charted across territories such as Indonesia, Singapore, Malaysia and Philippines.

 The initial release of four lead singles ("Keep Me Jealous", "Save Myself", "Papa Money" and "Robot") collectively garnered more than 10 million streams and have each been certified GOLD.

 The Sam Willow's 11-track second album I Know, But Where was released on 6 July 2018, making it their second studio album.
 The album debuted at number 1 on the Singapore iTunes chart on the day of its release and has since found its way into charts around the region like Cambodia, Indonesia, Malaysia, Philippines and Taiwan.

 With this album, the band hoped to "present a feel-good and happy version of the things (they) struggle with".

 Featured in the line up of We the Fest 2018, The Sam Willows performed on day 2 of the festival.
-Headliners of the festival included Lorde, Sza, James Bay and more.
+Headliners of the festival included Lorde, SZA, James Bay and more.
 The band also performed at Southeast Asia's First Esports Music Festival.

 On 11 November 2018, the band released their Christmas special single, "I'm Gonna Be Loved (This Christmas)", which was released as part of their extended play Christmas EP.

 2019: Hiatus

 On 26 April 2019, The Sam Willows released a mandarin rendition of their single "Say So", from their second studio album I Know, But Where, featuring Joanna Dong.

-In May 2019, the band announced an indefinite hiatus.
-The members will be focusing on solo activities for the time being.
+The band was also involved in the 2019 Singapore National Day parade theme song.
+Later on 27 May, the band announced an indefinite hiatus and that the members would be focusing on solo activities for the time being.